elasticio/example-component/README.md

 ## Description

-The Example component is an iPaaS component that connects to the API.
+The component is an iPaaS component that connects to the API.
 This component has been tested on API v1.

 ## Environment Variables
 | Name                  | Mandatory | Description                                                                  | Values                |